tud-amr/website/_projects/ridepooling.md

 project_id: ridepooling # ID of the project, used by publications to display in this project.
 belongs_to_areas: [transportation] # List of area IDs, separated by commas.
 date: 2017-01-01 # started date, approximated if not sure.
 Just for display purposes and ordering
-# end_date: 2022-01-01 # end date if ended, approximated if not sure.
+# end_date: 2024-01-01 # end date if ended, approximated if not sure.
 description: >- # >- this means to ignore newlines until next field.
 This is the short project description, displayed in the project's card"
   Routing and analysis of on-demand ridepooling systems, and integration into public transport.
 image: /assets/images/projects/on_demand_taxis.jpg
 links: # If you have a website for the project, repos, etc. put it here.
     # - name: Project Website
     #   url: "/"
-fundings: This project is funded by NWO-TTW.
+fundings: This project is funded in part by Didi Udian Technologies Shenzhen.
 people: # If you put your name in the same way you have it in your _people entry, your preferred link will be added. extra_info is optional.
     - name: Dr. Andres Fielbaum
+      extra_info: Postdoctoral researcher
     - name: Prof. Javier Alonso-Mora
-      extra_info: Autonomous Multi-Robot Lab (AMR) TU Delft
+    #  extra_info: Autonomous Multi-Robot Lab (AMR) TU Delft
 ---
 <!-- Here you put the main body of the page, in markdown.
 You can also mix in html, or change this .md to .html -->
 <!-- The fields of People, Funding, Links and Publications will be generated automatically -->